 The following questions served as a form of guidance for thought surrounding the subjects.

 1. How can distributed ledgers change the way we account for a persons learning experience?

 2. How can AI tools be incorporated into pedagogical practices?

 So, education as we know it.
 What is that?

 College.
 It is baked into the dream of a happy and successful life in the US.
 Harvard University was the first in 1636, and after the American Revolution, a number of colleges were established to provide an educational foundation for our new nation.
-Today, the industry has found itself to be heavily relied on for research, certification of ability by employers, amateur athletics, and a shared social experience that represents a "right of passage" to the professional world.
+Today, the industry has found itself to be heavily relied on for research, certification of ability by employers, amateur athletics, and a shared social experience that has represented a right of passage to the professional world.

 However, things are changing in the professional world.
 The reason most of the populous goes to university in the first place.
 Employers are beginning to shed the requirement of a degree for entry-level positions.
 A trend that began with tech companies, and will spread to other industries.
 As the degree loses value each quarter as companies no longer require them, the industry ripens for disruption and innovation.

 To be clear.
 Not having a degree does not mean you have the same chance as getting the job vs someone who does.
 A degree still holds some weight in regards to the signifier of "college experience."
 You still need to learn applicable knowledge, know how to work and communicate with others - things a college education can provide, but so can other experiences.
 But what does any of this have to do with distributed ledgers or AI?